willhunt914/PIDBOX/README.md

 I also learned that the setpoint is a very crucial part of the PID project and trying different ones is also important so you get the best possible code.
-For our poject, the servo was a very important piece and figuring out where the servo is at 0 degrees 90 degrees and 180 degrees is crucial.
+For our poject, the servo was a very important piece and figuring out where the servo is at 0 degrees 90 degrees and 180 degrees is important.
 That's why in the start of the code I chose the degrees of the servo and found out the lowest middle and highest points to better calibrate the servo.

 For someone coding this project here is something that killed 2 birds with 1 stone.